StephanHCB/go-generator-cli/README.md

 variables, or even `item`.
 If the condition evaluates to any one of `0`, `false`, `skip`, `no` the template will not be rendered.
 Note that the empty string counts as true, that means that if you do not specify a condition, the template is rendered.

+You can disable the template parse run for a file by setting `just_copy` to `true`.
+This will allow you to copy a file verbatim, useful for files that contain lots of `{{ }}`.
+But then you cannot use any template commands in those files.
+You can still use variables in the source and target, and you can still use `condition` or `with_items`.

 Also note how output directories are created for you on the fly if they don't exist.